-A 700 Mile Motorcycle and Mtn Bike route across Colorado from Moab, Utah to the Kansas border using Jeep tracks, dirt roads, and secondary roads
+A 700 Mile Motorcycle and Mtn Bike route across Colorado from the Kansas border to Moab, Utah using Jeep tracks, dirt roads, and secondary roads

-The Colorado Traverse is a mapped motorcycle route across Colorado from Moab, UT to the Kansas border. it is currently in Beta mode there may be changes to certain sections.
-It gives the rider a fine cross section of the state from the desert canyons of Western Colorado through the Rocky Mountains and across the high plains of Eastern Colorado.
+The Colorado Traverse is a mapped motorcycle route across Colorado from the Kansas border to Moab, Utah, all though the preferred start is the summit of Pikes Peak.
+It gives the rider a fine cross section of the state from the high plains of Eastern Colorado to the high Rockies to the Canyon country of western Colorado.
 It is mostly dirt tracks with some tarmac connecting the tracks.
 Much of the route runs through isolated areas, fuel up as often as you can.
 I have ridden most of it, there are areas I have not ridden yet, but plan to get to them when the snow melts, in June likely.
 The route is designed to be followed using printouts from this site and other maps such as the Delorme Colorado Atlas, and pertinent National Forest Maps.
 I have no GPS track, Kit Carson did not need them.

 When you reach Highway 50 first fuel your bike.
 Then ride north from Escalante Canyon Road 20 miles to Kannah Creek Road.
 Turn right, East.
 Take Kannah Creek Road 24 miles to Lands End at the top of the Grand Mesa a climb of 5,000 feet.
 There is a lookout area with an old CCC built cabin at Lands end, well worth a stop to look down 6,000 feet to Grand Junction and to far distant vistas.
 From Lands End it is a gentle and scenic gravel road 12 miles to Highway 65.
 Turn right at Highway 65, ride 5 miles to Baron Lake Drive, this ride takes you along the north shore of Island lake and below the high basalt bluff of Crag Crest, there is a cafe and lodging at Grand Mesa Lodge en route.
 Turn left onto Baron Lake Drive.
 There is a great Forest Service Visitor Center (open depending on Covid) at the corner of 65 and Baron Lake Drive.
 This is a resort area with cabins for rent and depending on Covid lodging and a restaurant.
 Last time I checked it was a Polish Restaurant.
 We continue east on Baron Lake Drive which becomes a gravel road.
 The name changes to Lake Shore Drive at the intersection of Old Grand Mesa Road.
 It is also, Forest Road 121.
 Continue east, the road bends to the north.
 The riding becomes technical, the road is largely composed of basaltic boulders, I have jeeped, it is slow and not so fun.
 North of Bonham Reservior about a mile turn right on to Forest Road 260 [I do not know this road, yet, I do not even know if it is traversable I will update this writing once the snow melts] Forest Road 260 is also known as The High Trail.
 At the junction of Forest Road 263, turn right and follow Forest Road 263 east to Buzzard Divide Road, turn right onto it, proceed south.